-ceramic tiles, one of your teddy bears, and a book.
-Since you can't see weight it's helpful to Weigh the book-put it in one side of the balance scale and dump tiles into the other until the scale balances.
+Get out your best set of balance scales, some ceramic tiles, one of your teddy bears, and a book.
+Since you can't see weight it's helpful to children to have some point of reference before they try to guess the bear's weight in tiles.
+Weigh the book-put it in one side of the balance scale and dump tiles into the other until the scale balances.
 Dump the tiles out and count them by ones, then by tens and ones.
 Leave these tiles set out for later reference.